blimpio/boards/README.md

 # Blimp Boards Install Guide

-Install instructions and configuration files for Blimp Boards
+Install instructions and configuration files for Blimp Boards.

+If you're looking for business class hosting and support, contact us: hello@getblimp.com.

 The following instructions will automatically download and provision a virtual machine for you to begin hacking on Blimp Boards with Vagrant.